laravel/docs/filesystem.md

 <a name="url-host-customization"></a>
 #### URL Host Customization

-If you would like to modify the host for URLs generated using the `Storage` facade, you may change a `url` option to the disk's configuration array:
+If you would like to modify the host for URLs generated using the `Storage` facade, you may add or change the `url` option in the disk's configuration array:

     'public' => [
         'driver' => 'local',